Will Delta-9 THC Show Up in a Drug Test?

 How Long Does Delta-9 Stay in the Blood?

-Evidence suggests that blood tests might only detect cannabis for a few hours, so it’s not usually a test used for THC.
+Evidence suggests that blood tests detect cannabis for only a few hours, so people don’t usually use them for THC.
 However, some tests may be able to detect it for up to 7 days.
 A good rule of thumb is to avoid it altogether if you’re taking any drug test.

 How Long Does Delta-9 Stay in the Saliva?

-Like blood tests, saliva tests aren’t often used for THC detection since THC might not be traced for very long.
-Normally, THC may be detected in your spit for up to 24 hours.
+Like blood tests, saliva tests rarely detect THC because it doesn’t stay detectable for long.
+THC can usually be found in saliva for up to 24 hours.
 However, higher doses or concentrated forms of cannabis may be detectable for 30-45 hours after use.
 [9]

 How Long Does Delta-9 Stay in the Hair?